 Finally, arguably the best benefit to mediation is that you and your spouse can craft a plan custom-made to the needs of your family.
 This is especially advantageous when you have children.
 Parents are much better positioned to make decisions about the way their children should be spending their time than a judge who may never even meet the children.

 If you are facing a divorce and have questions about how mediation could benefit you, let us answer your questions.
-Call us today at (651) 371-9117 to discuss your case and how we can help you achieve your goals.
+Contact us today at (651) 371-9117 to discuss your case and how we can help you achieve your goals.